MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 * For the Windows Forms version of the control, [go here](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Forms.UI.XamlHost).
 The Windows Forms version derives from [System.Windows.Forms.Control](https://docs.microsoft.com/dotnet/api/system.windows.forms.control).

+> [!NOTE]
+> We strongly recommend that you use the [XAML Island .NET controls](xaml-islands.md#wpf-and-windows-forms-applications) in the Windows Community Toolkit instead of using the UWP XAML hosting API directly in WPF and Windows Forms apps.
+The WPF and Windows Forms sample links in this article are for illustrative purposes only.

 ## Host a standard UWP control

 This section walks you through the process of using the UWP XAML hosting API to host a standard UWP control (that is, a control provided by the Windows SDK or WinUI library) in a new C++ Win32 app.
 The code is based on the [simple XAML Island sample](https://github.com/microsoft/Xaml-Islands-Samples/tree/master/Standalone_Samples/CppWinRT_Basic_Win32App), and this section discusses some of the most important parts of the code.
 If you have an existing C++ Win32 app project, you can adapt these steps and code examples for your project.